clarkWakeland/clarkwakeland.github.io/_posts/2024-08-07-bridge-to-bridge.md

 ---

-> *I can see you in the sky.
-You are the waves, which are battles, and the battles are the waves.*
+> *In primordial space, timeless creatures made waves.
+These waves created us and others.
+Waves were the battles, and the battles were the waves.*
 ><br/><br/>
 > -- Marathon: Durandal